pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 between researchers and practitioners.
 This vision is painted more beautifully in the foreword to one of my favorite books on typography.
-Here I quote, substituting the practice of research or scholarship for the practice of typography, since what is described could be applied to many fields:
+Here I quote, substituting the practice of research or scholarship for the practice of typography, since what is described could be applied to many practices:

 <figure class="bq grab">